alpha-13/Arduino-with-ESP/README.md

 # How to use
 - Download required libraries like DHT22 library.
 - Change access point ID and password (line 10) according to your access point.
-- Change the "APIKEY" to your API Key channel (line 10) or you can keep it to upload on my channel [https://thingspeak.com/channels/204682](url)
+- Change the "APIKEY" to your API Key channel (line 10) or you can keep it to upload on <a href="https://thingspeak.com/channels/204682"> My Channel </a>
 - In case of uploading data to thingspeak keep "Support" value to 1 (line 13).
 - In case of getting data from Arduino to Android change "Support" value to 2 (line 13) then install the "HomeAutomation" project using your android editor and change the IP, Port according to your ESP IP and port.
 # Screenshot